 - Plastic Garbage Bag - To cover your table or workspace.
 A 13-gallon kitchen size bag is usually big enough.

 - Paper Towels - To use while painting and for clean-up

-- Disposable Gloves - Wearing disposable gloves will keep ink off your hands.
+- Disposable Gloves - Wearing gloves keeps ink off your hands

 - Apron or Art Smock - To protect clothing from splashes or spills